Surgical Care Practice MSc

 Your future career

-On completion of this programme, you will gain a nationally recognised qualification that enables you to undertake the role of a surgical care practitioner.
+On completion of this programme, you will gain a nationally recognised qualification that enables you to undertake the advanced role of a surgical care practitioner.

 Course changes